Podcast Monetization Strategies: Earn From Episode One

 Pat Flynn of Smart Passive Income promotes his own courses and membership communities inside episodes exactly like a sponsor read.
 He ranks selling your own product above third-party sponsorships because you keep all the revenue and control the message.
 He uses affiliate offers only as a bridge where he has no product of his own yet.

-A Simple Framework to Monetize Your Podcast Now
+A Simple Framework to Start Monetizing Your Podcast Now

 2. Write a Natural Sponsor Segment.
 Draft a 30 to 60 second plug that mirrors how traditional sponsorships sound.
 Keep it conversational and benefit-focused.
 A 60 second mid-roll placed around 40 to 70 percent through your episode lets you tell a short story about the transformation your service provides.